Frequently Asked Questions

 Is this how bees and butterflies see light?

-There’s little direct correlation between UVIVF photography and the way butterflies and bees see light.
-Butterflies, bees, some birds, and even reindeer see ultraviolet light reflected from what they are looking at, mixed in with whatever portion of the visible spectrum they are capable of seeing.
-Honeybees for example do not see red light which tells you that red flowers are intended for other pollinators such as birds or beetles.
+Butterflies, bees, some birds, and even reindeer are able to see ultraviolet light reflected by objects they are looking at in addition to whatever portion of the visible spectrum they are capable of sensing.
+Honeybees for example do not see red light which tells you that red flowers are likely intended for other pollinators such as birds or beetles.

-In contrast, well-done UVIVF photography actually must reject as much ultraviolet light as possible from the camera’s sensor, instead imaging strictly the visible light emitted from the subject.
+In contrast, well-done UVIVF photography actually must reject as much ultraviolet light as possible from the camera’s sensor, instead imaging strictly the visible light emitted from the subject in response to ultraviolet stimulation.
+Ideally, no UV is recorded in the image, leaving the taken photo completely composed of visible (blue through red) light.

 What equipment do you use for UVIVF photography?